ruppinlab/DECODEM/README.md

 ## Reproducing the results
 All the results presented in the above manuscript can be reproduced by using the scripts in [analysis/machine_learning](analysis/machine_learning/).
 This assumes that the bulk expression datasets have already been deconvolved and put in the designated directories within [data](data/).
-- The deconvolution was achieved by using the `slurm` scripts in [analysis/deconvolution](analysis/deconvolution/).
+- The deconvolution was achieved by using the `slurm` scripts in [analysis/deconvolution/job_scripts](analysis/deconvolution/job_scripts/).
-- The scripts for the current version of [CODEFACS](https://github.com/ruppinlab/CODEFACS/) should be put in [analysis/CODEFACS](analysis/CODEFACS/).
+- The scripts for the current version of [CODEFACS and LIRICS](https://github.com/ruppinlab/CODEFACS/) should be put in [analysis/deconvolution/CODEFACS](analysis/deconvolution/CODEFACS/) and [analysis/deconvolution/LIRICS](analysis/deconvolution/LIRICS/).
 - The `slurm` scripts were run on the NIH HPC system, [Biowulf](https://hpc.nih.gov/).